SherlaVaishnavi/sales-data-analysis-python/README.md

 # Sales Data Analysis using Python

-This project analyzes retail sales data using Python to identify trends and insights.
+This project analyzes a retail sales dataset to identify business insights.

 ## Tools Used
 - Python